On This Page

 - Become more aware of dysfunctional relationship patterns

-- Identify and change the behaviors that harm the relationship
+- Identify and change the behaviors that are harming your relationship

-- Examine communication patterns and improve communication skills
+- Examine your communication patterns and improve your communication skills

-- Learn how to be more vulnerable and speak more openly about emotions
+- Learn how to be more vulnerable and how to speak more openly about your emotions

 The focus of BCT is learning communication skills like using “I statements” that describe how you feel instead of “you statements” that point a blaming finger at your partner.
-It also teaches you and your partner how to change your behavior in ways that reduce negative relationship patterns.
-Research supports BCT as effective.
+It also teaches you and your partner how to change your behavior to address negative relationship patterns.
+Research supports behavioral couples therapy as effective.

 Evidence is strongest for emotionally focused therapy (EFT) and suggests that couples who engage in it are more likely to experience lasting improvement in their relationship.